eazow/knowledge-hierarchy/english/new-concept-english/3/Lesson_18_Electric_currents_in_modern_art.md

-In spite of this, some people--including myself--were surprised by a recent exhibition of modern sculpture.
+In spite of this, some people—including myself—were surprised by a recent exhibition of modern sculpture.

 The first thing I saw when I entered the art **gallery** was a notice which said: 'Do not touch the exhibits.
 Some of them are dangerous!'